vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 The Vibe Protocol is a feature-rich and application-level protocol built over HTTP and WebSocket protocol for real-time web application development.
 It is designed by carefully considering known issues and best practices of real-time web to provide and take advantage of a reliable full duplex connection for modern web application development, and focuses on providing elegant patterns to write low-latency, event-driven and real-time web applications.

 ### Features
-* Provides low-latency and real-time event channel.
+* Reliable real-time event channel.
-* Provides application-level patterns based on the event channel.
+* Extensions for application-level pattern.
-* Based on web standard, that is WebSocket, HTTP and JSON.
+* Based on web standard, that is HTTP, WebSocket, Server-Sent Events and JSON.
-* For all including Internet Explorer 6 released in 2001.
 * With reference implementation and test suite.

 ### Versioning